FHA Loans Closing Cost

 - How much are mortgage insurance premiums?

-The FHA will require an annual Mortgage Insurance Premium for either 11 years or the lifetime of the mortgage, as well as an Upfront Mortgage Insurance Premium (UFMIP) due at closing.
-Almost all borrowers will pay 1.75% of the base loan amount as the UFMIP.
+You will be required to carry an annual Mortgage Insurance Premium for either 11 years or the lifetime of the mortgage, as well as an Upfront Mortgage Insurance Premium (UFMIP) due at closing.
+Almost all borrowers will pay 1.75% of the base borrorwed amount as the UFMIP.
 The annual MIP depends on the base value of the loan and the LTV.

-As a program administered by the federal government, the full, thoroughly comprehensive, handbook for the FHA program can be accessed here, but you’d do much better checking with your lender to see what your situation will require.
+As a program administered by the federal government, the full, thoroughly comprehensive, handbook for the program can be accessed here, but you would do much better checking with your lender to see what your situation will require.

-- What if I can’t afford a down payment?
+- What if I can not afford a down payment?

 If you need help with your down payment, you may need to receive help from a third party.
-The FHA regulates who is able to provide these financial gifts.
+The government agency regulates who is able to provide these financial gifts.

 You may receive gifts from: